FTC-Team14140/vr_physics/README.md

 This is a JavaFX application developed using the (free) IntelliJ IDEA Community Edition IDE.
 The repository can be downloaded and unzipped, then opened with IntelliJ.

-A single robot configuration is currently available for the physics-based 3D simulator: BetaBot.
-It is a mechanum-wheeled robot with a wheeled intake in back and a vertical lift with horizontal slider and grabbing mechanism in front.
+Two robot configurations are currently available for the physics-based 3D simulator: BetaBot is a mechanum-wheeled robot with a wheeled intake in back and a vertical lift with horizontal slider and grabbing mechanism in front.
 It can be thought of as 18 inches wide.
-The distance between the centers of the front and back wheels is 14 inches, and the distance between the centers of the right and left wheels is 16 inches.There is a downward-facing color sensor in the center of the robot.
-A BNO055 imu is included.
-It also has distance sensors on all four sides.
-Wheel diameters are all 4 inches.
+The distance between the centers of the front and back wheels is 14 inches, and the distance between the centers of the right and left wheels is 16 inches.
+Two-wheeled Bot is a robot with one drive wheel on each side.
+The distance between the centers of the wheels is 16 inches.
+Each robot has a downward-facing color sensor in the center of the robot.
+Each has a BNO055 IMU, as well as distance sensors on all four sides.

-The other robot configurations offered in the non-physics-based simulator (two-wheeled bot and X-Drive bot) will eventually be added.
+Wheel diameters for both robots are 4 inches.

+Programming the interaction between the robot accessories (intake, lift/slide/grabber, arm/grabber) has proved tricky, and is a work in progress.
+It works better for BetaBot than for the Two-wheeled Bot.

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Skystone field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the